 Library search is a good starting point for your research.
-You can use it to discover book and journal article content related to comparative law topics.
+You can use it to discover book and journal article content related to comparative law topics and jurisdictions.

-However, you will want to focus your search on particular topics and/or jurisdictions.
-Below are some suggested searches that you will help you target selective comparative law materials.
+Below are some suggested searches that show how you can target selective comparative law materials.

 You will be familiar with using the online legal databases for research on your other law modules.

 Key databases such as Lexis and Westlaw both have large collections of US materials and a varying degree of material from other jurisdictions around the world.

 You need to access the international materials from separate menu area in Lexis & Westlaw - they are not discoverable from the entry search screens which are UK focused.

 Guidance material on finding and using this international content is available on the adjacent tabs.